-Step 2 - If the school/division leadership concurs with the recommendation, an authorized representative from the Dean’s Office submits an online request for Visiting Professor/Scholar Funding through the JHU Online Proposal and Award system (beginning December 3, 2015).
+Step 2 - If the school/division leadership concurs with the recommendation, an authorized representative from the Dean’s Office submits an online request for Visiting Professor/Scholar Funding through the JHU Online Proposal and Award system (date to be announced).
 Submissions must include the following information:

 - Candidate’s CV

 - Cover memo, addressing the three (3) areas below:

 o How bringing the scholar to campus would advance the overall scholarship, research, educational programs, and/or strategic objectives of the unit;